 A simple, small town man inherits a massive fortune, making him the target for scammers and publicity-seekers.
 Overwhelmed by the turn his life has taken, and awoken to another use for his new-found fortune, he makes a momentous decision.

 A newspaper man, his ignored fiancée, and his former employee, a down on his luck reporter, hatch an elaborate scheme to turn a false news story into the truth in order to prevent a high-society woman from suing for libel.

 J.B.
 Ball, a rich financier, gets fed up with his free-spending family.
 He takes his wife's just-bought (very expensive) sable coat and throws it off the roof, it lands on poor hard-working girl Mary Smith.
 But it isn't so easy to just give away something so valuable, as he soon learns.Written by

 Ken Yousten <email@example.com>

-During automat free-for-fall, one of the customers drops a tray full of dishes which are clearly attached to the tray and don't even move when tray hits the floor.
+During automat free-for-fall, one of the customers drops a tray full of dishes which are clearly attached to the tray; the dishes don't even move when the tray hits the floor.
 See more »

 Was this review helpful to you?

 | Report this